We found the 24 best Medicare Part D Plans in Ohio. Sign-up for 2024 Medicare Part D plan notification HERE.

 - Most of the full cost of brand-name drugs (and the manufacturer’s discount) purchased in the coverage gap;

 - The amount paid by others, including family members, most charities, and other persons on your behalf; and

 - The amount paid by State Pharmaceutical Assistance Programs (SPAPs), AIDS Drug Assistance Programs, and the Indian Health Service.

 Choose from the available Part D Medicare plans carefully, and don't settle on a Part D plan until you know that your most expensive medications are covered at a price you can afford.
-This information is available in the plan's A formulary is a list of prescription drugs covered by a prescription drug plan or another insurance plan offering prescription drug benefits.
-Medications not on a plan's formulary are generally not covered..
+This information is available in the plan's formulary.
 You'll find links to the formulary information, pharmacy information, and the customer service phone number on each PDP page (above).

-VITAL: Identifying the best Medicare Part D Plans requires research.
-What works the best for you is all about your regular prescriptions (if any), your health, and what you can afford.
+IMPORTANT: Identifying the best Medicare Part D Plans for you takes a bit of research.
+What's best for you is personal and must consider multiple factors, including your regular prescriptions, your health, and your finances.

 Citations & References

-- Medicare.gov, "Costs for Medicare drug coverage", Last Accessed June 3, 2022
+- Medicare.gov, "Costs for Medicare drug coverage", Last Accessed September 3, 2022

-- Medicare.gov, "Are prescription drugs covered in Medicare Advantage plans?", Last Accessed June 7, 2022
+- Medicare.gov, "What's Medicare Supplement Insurance (Medigap)?", Last Accessed June 7, 2022

 - SSA.gov, "Extra Help with Medicare Prescription Drug Plan Costs", Last Accessed June 1, 2022

 - CMS.gov, "Landscape Source Files", Last Accessed January 15, 2023

 - CMS.gov, "Medicare Part C & D Performance", Last Accessed January 15, 2023